Learning Neelakantha Meditation

 In these two or three days of instruction, you will learn everything you need to know to be self-sufficient in your practice and have a meditation practice that will benefit you for the rest of your life!
 However, there is also a lot of support available as you continue to practice.

-You will receive 18 months of ongoing support in the form of teleseminars and access to an online library of resources and FAQs provided by Blue Throat Yoga.
+You will receive ongoing support in the form of teleseminars and access to an online library of resources and FAQs provided by Blue Throat Yoga.
 If you find you want to learn yet more, there are advanced courses and levels of practice available through Blue Throat Yoga.
-After three months of regular practice, you are eligible to attend Blue Throat Yoga’s Vibrating Silence retreats, a wonderful opportunity to deepen your practice and meet other people practicing Neelakantha Meditation.
+You will also be eligible to attend Blue Throat Yoga’s Vibrating Silence retreats, a wonderful opportunity to deepen your practice and meet other people practicing Neelakantha Meditation.